Crest Westwood Theatre

 In 2001 an investment group purchased the theatre, intending to turn it into a nightclub, however in 2003 film buff Robert Bucksbaum purchased the Crest for $3.2 million and renamed it the Majestic Crest Theater, inspired by the movie “The Majestic” (2001 – Castle Rock Entertainment).
 Bucksbaum placed a movie poster from “The Majestic” on permanent display in the theatre’s lobby.
 The theatre was designated a historic-cultural monument by the City of Los Angeles in May 2008.
 The theatre operated at a loss for several years before Bucksbaum sold to Bigfoot Entertainment in 2010.
 The Carmike Cinemas chain managed the theatre on behalf of Bigfoot under the new name “Bigfoot Crest Theater”, installing a digital 4K projector, however in early 2011 Bigfoot closed the theatre “for renovations” and later put the theatre up for sale at the end of 2011.

 The theatre was reopened in 2013 with a company staging ballet and opera screenings; the building still being owned by Bigfoot.
 The lease lapsed at the end of 2016 and in early 2017 the Crest was listed for sale.
-As of late 2017 the Crest’s future is uncertain.
+As of now the Crest’s future is uncertain.

 Crest Westwood, 1262 Westwood Blvd, Los Angeles, CA 90024